 Pain in your shoulder or hip can develop from many causes.
 If you’re an athlete, you are at risk of labrum tears, which are difficult to diagnose.
-Sports medicine specialist and board-certified orthopedic surgeon Edmond Cleeman, MD, at Manhattan Orthopedics, with locations in Midtown West Manhattan and Astoria in New York, specializes in diagnosing and treating labrum tears.
+Sports medicine specialist and board-certified orthopedic surgeon Edmond Cleeman, MD, at Manhattan Orthopedics, with locations in Midtown Manhattan, Brooklyn and Astoria in New York, specializes in diagnosing and treating labrum tears.
 For a comprehensive evaluation, call your nearest New York City office or book online today.

 The labrum is a soft piece of cartilage in the socket joint of your shoulder and hip.
 It provides a cushion for the ball joint, assists with mobility, and provides joint stability.
 While both the shoulder and hip labrum can develop tears, they’re more likely to occur in the shoulder.